HIV Symptoms: Separating Fact From Fear

 Many people have zero symptoms

 A large portion of people who acquire HIV feel totally normal in the first month.
 No symptoms does not mean negative.
+This is why the testing timeline matters more than feelings.
+See when results are reliable.

 Symptoms overlap with dozens of common infections